kups23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 22-users_and_homes script created to show sorted users and home directories
 - 100-empty_casks print empty files names
 - 101-gifs script created that lists all the files with a .gif extension in the current directory and all its sub-directories
 - 102-acrostic script created to decode message
+- 103-the_biggest_fan script for webserver log in tvs